ibm-cloud-docs/cephaas/sds_activity_tracker_events.md

 ### Enabling events by using an API call
 {: #sds-enabling-events-api}

-add example of cURL command including any headers like authorization headers that might be required.
+Add example of cURL command including any headers like authorization headers that might be required.

 ## Viewing events
 {: #sds-view-events}

-Add link to the section where your service is listed in the topic [Cloud services by location](/docs/activity-tracker?topic=activity-tracker-cloud_services_locations).
+You can view the Activity Tracker events that are associated with your Storage deployment by using [IBM Cloud Activity Tracker](/docs/activity-tracker?topic=activity-tracker-getting-started).

+To view events, you must identify the location where events are collected and available for monitoring.
+Then, you must access the web UI of the IBM Cloud Activity Tracker instance in that location.
+For more information, see [Launching the web UI through the IBM Cloud UI](/docs/activity-tracker?topic=activity-tracker-observe).

 ## Analyzing events
 {: #sds-analyze-events}

-Add information on custom fields that are included in requestData and responseData fields and that can help users understand your events.
+[TO DO] Add information on custom fields that are included in `requestData` and `responseData` fields and that can help users understand your events.